edinburghhacklab/hacklab-training-generator/syllabus.md

 For each project, we will have a reference implementation that can be used by the instructor as a reference example, or for the trainee to compare to their solution after completing the exercise.

 ### Evaluation

+The trainee must be able to come up with a viable design and machining plan for a moderately straightforward job.
+They do not need to get everything right first time, but if they encounter problems they should be able to recognise and solve them independently within a couple of iterations.

 The trainee must be generally competent with the main features of the F360 workflow, and able to complete CAD/CAM of a moderately straightforward job themselves.